 Our other featured game, of course, involves Cooke’s trip to Tullamore, meaning we get to cover all our favourite teams this weekend.

 Cooke have been enjoying a comparatively successful season with only one slip up, against league leaders U.L.
-Bohemians, and they will be travelling in some confidence to Co, Offlay.
+Bohemians, and they will be travelling in some confidence to Co, Offaly.
 They have built their team round the formidable Ilse van Staden, who’s had a sensational season up front, and with Jemma Jackson enjoying a new lease of life at scrumhalf they are able to field a back line that will worry quite a few teams in this league.

-Having had a preview of their team sheet, this is perhaps the strongest back line they have fielded yet and I’m looking forward to see how thier young wingers, Leah McGoldrick and Brittany Hogan, perform outside of internationals Eliza Downey and Claire McLaughlin.
+Having had a preview of their team sheet, this is perhaps the strongest back line they have fielded yet and I’m looking forward to see how their young wingers, Leah McGoldrick and Brittany Hogan, perform outside of internationals Eliza Downey and Claire McLaughlin.

 You would expect Cooke to win this one with something to spare, as Tullamore have struggled to come to terms with the pace of this league, but the Belfast side have been vulnerable on the road before.
 However with one of the top two looking to drop points I suspect Cooke will remain firmly focused on making up some ground.